x03a/x03a/README.md

 - 🎯 Pixel Perfect Aim: Can center a div without flex cheat
 - 🐛 Bug Tamer: +50 patience when console logs are cryptic
 - 🔥 Deploy Roulette: Will it work in prod?
 Let's find out

+## 📝 Mission Statement

+Build fast.
+Ship often.
+Keep it clean.
+Have fun doing it.

+Because code isn’t just lines — it’s an adventure.
+And I’m here for the whole quest.